 Outstanding freelance journalists

 Cynthia Barnes has chronicled her adventures with marriage-minded nomads and bad-tempered bulls in Mali and swapped fashion tips with elephant-polo-playing transsexuals in Thailand.
-She has reported from Bangkok, Baghdad, and Boulder, Colorado.
+She has reported from Bangkok, Baghdad, and Colorado.

 Elif Batuman is the writer-in-residence at Koç University in Istanbul and the author of The Possessed: Adventures With Russian Books and the People Who Read Them.
 Writing for The New Yorker, she has covered subjects ranging from Russian ice palaces to Besiktas fan culture.